da-crivelli/freecad-parametric-fea/README.md

 results = fea.run_parametric(dry_run=True)
 ```

+# Limitations and caveats

+As of 0.1.1:
+ * only netgen meshes are supported
+ * you can only have the max.
+Von Mises stress and displacement as an output (although you can have full Paraview compatible output)

 # Contributing
 I have created this for hobby and personal use, as I was interested in learning more about FreeCAD and writing Python modules.
 There are a lot of things that I would like to fix, if you want to get involved have a look at the [open issues](https://github.com/da-crivelli/freecad-parametric-fea/issues/) and send me a message if you have any questions.